seanremenyi/cv/README.md

 100 Days of Code - Python3.9

-Day 41/Day 42/Day 43 - CV Website
+Day 41/Day 42 - CV Website

-This is a basic HTML/CSS project showing how to make a CV website.
+This is a basic HTML project showing how to make a CV website.

-HTML/CSS Refresher to build future bigger websites
+HTML Refresher to build future bigger websites
 No actual Python in this project :(